solidarychain/solidarychain-development-monorepo/packages/frontend-react/NOTES.md

 });
 ```

-add  cors to nest.js server

-bundle.esm.js:101 OPTIONS https://localhost:3443/graphql net::ERR_CERT_AUTHORITY_INVALID

-npx lerna run start --scope @convector-sample/frontend-react --stream
+### Fix ERR_CERT_AUTHORITY_INVALID

 Fix apollo react ERR_CERT_AUTHORITY_INVALID
 https://github.com/apollographql/apollo-link/issues/229

-it seems that won't work in chrom debugger
-the trick is open <http://localhost:3000/> and accept certificate like we do to advance in invalid certificates, and it start to work in chrome debug mode
+the trick is open nestjs graphql playground (https)  on chrome or chrome debugger at <https://localhost:3443/graphql>, and accept certificate like we do normally with advance in invalid certificates, and it start to work in chrome debug mode, and in non chrome debugger.

 working version with a fresh login token

+### Add CORS

+add  cors to nest.js server

 `packages/frontend-react/src/index.tsx`